friveroll/video50/README.md

 This is CS50 Video.
 ---

-Video50 is an extensible video player that allows a variety of question types to be embedded at specific timecodes and supports multi-language transcripts.
+Video50 is an extensible video player that allows a variety of question types to be embedded at specific timecodes and supports transcripts for multiple languages.

 # Player